ovh/docs/pages/cloud/storage/pcav2-getting-started-with-alpha/guide.en-us.md

 > [!primary]
 >
-> During the Alpha phase, nothing is stored on tapes.
+> During the Alpha period, nothing is stored on tapes.
 >

 ### Bucket restoring